 What is Kaposi sarcoma?

 Kaposi sarcoma (KS) is a cancer that develops from the cells that line lymph or blood vessels.
-It usually appears as tumors on the skin or on mucosal surfaces such as inside the mouth, but tumors can also develop in other parts of the body, such as in the lymph nodes (bean-sized collections of immune cells throughout the body) or digestive tract.
+It usually appears as tumors on the skin or on mucosal surfaces such as inside the mouth, but tumors can also develop in other parts of the body, such as in the lymph nodes (bean-sized collections of immune cells throughout the body), the lungs, or digestive tract.

 The abnormal cells of KS form purple, red, or brown blotches or tumors on the skin.
 These affected areas are called lesions.
 The skin lesions of KS most often appear on the legs or face.
 They may look bad, but they usually cause no symptoms.
 Some lesions on the legs or in the groin area may cause the legs and feet to swell painfully.